 Consider whether the building sufficiently meets the designation criteria; if so, initiate historic zoning.
 Should the Commission feel that the building does not adequately meet the criteria, strongly recommend adaptive reuse and rehabilitation, then relocation over demolition, but release the permit upon completion of a City of Austin Documentation Package.
-New construction drawings in National Register districts must be reviewed by the Historic Landmark Commission prior to demolition permit release.
+Comment on new construction plans.